 - Create Pinterest pins specifically for your lead magnet ( a Pinterest example)

-If you did all this, plus continued with your regular social media blog promotion, can you imagine how much traffic you would get?
+If you did all this, combined with your regular blogging and social media blog promotion (at a slower pace), can you imagine how much traffic you would get?
 A lot.

 But let’s not get ahead of ourselves.
 Trying to do all ten of these things this month will drive you crazy. . . or kill you.
 The good news is that you don’t need to all ten of these things to start seeing results.
 You just need to do a few.